cambridgeltl/post-specialisation/README.md

 ### References

-The paper which introduces the LEAR procedure:
+The paper which introduces the Post-Specialisation procedure and the problem of specialising unseen words:
 ```
  @inproceedings{Vulic:2018,
   author    = {Ivan Vuli\'{c} and Goran Glava\v{s} and Nikola Mrk\v{s}i\'c} and Anna Korhonen,